SFDC Administration Foundation (1 Blogs) Become a Certified Professional

 2 / 5 Blog from Introduction to SalesForce

 In the previous blogs, you learnt what is Salesforce and different Salesforce certifications.
-In this Salesforce tutorial blog, I will show you how to create a custom Salesforce App.
+In this Salesforce tutorial blog, I will show you how to create App in Salesforce.
 I will be creating an app called StudentForce which can be used to maintain student records.

 This app will contain three different objects (tables) to store data.
-The first object called Students Data will contain the names of students and their personal details like email id, phone number and native city.
-The college, students belong to, will be stored in the second object called College and the third object called Marks will contain the marks obtained by the students in various subjects.
+The first object, Students Data, will contain the names of students and their personal details like email ID, phone number, and native city.
+The second object, College, will store the college students belong to.
+The third object, Marks, will contain the marks obtained by the students in various subjects.

 Salesforce Tutorial